yoctore/yocto-docker/README.md

 ### No property defined on Gruntfile ?

-You don't need defined any property on Gruntfile, by default the grunt tasks append need configuration.
+You don't need defined any property on Gruntfile, by default the `yocto-docker` tasks append need configuration.

 ### Ok but if we dont need all feature ?

-So is this case it's possible to disable file generation for no needed process, for this :
+So is this case it's possible to disable file generation for no needed process, for example, maybe you dont need compose or script generation part.
+Do do this just set to `true`or `false` on your `Gruntfile`  for each property like below :

 ```
 'use strict';